Bachelor of Arts

-Humna Rub is a rising third year undergraduate student.
+Humna Rub is a rising third year undergraduate student majoring in International Studies and minoring in Law and Public Policy.
 As a senior in high school Humna was accepted in an accelerated 3+3 program at her university allowing her to complete her undergraduate and law school degree in six years.
 As an International Studies major with a concentration in Africa and the Middle East, she has applied what she has learned to her activist work in her community.
-By analyzing different systems and governments, she was able to see the problems present in her community and is actively playing a role on fixing it.
+By analyzing different systems and governments, she has been able to see the problems present in her community and is actively playing a role on fixing it.

 Areas of interest

 - Foreign Policy